NOAA-EMC/GSI/ush/JEDI/readme.md

 Verify you have global_gsi.x in the GSI_forJEDI_GFSv16/exec directory.

 ### To generate GSI netCDF diag files with extra model fields included
+A slurm submission script has been provided that should run for most people on Hera.

+ush/JEDI/submit_run_gsi.sh

+This script will generate a YAML configuration file and then runs ush/JEDI/run_gsi_observer.sh.

+Things to change in submit_run_gsi.sh include:
+- GSIDir: path to where you cloned this repository to
+- adate: YYYYMMDDHH analysis date
+- format: nemsio or netcdf depending on model backgrounds
+- gfsv16: true or false; depending on if atmos/ subdirectory
+- guessroot: path to $ROTDIR
+- jcap, jcap_b, levs: hopefully self explanatory, set to match your background files
+- dump: gdas or gfs
+Other things one can change
+- RootWork: defaults to stmp2 but can be anywhere
+- obsdir: default is glopara global dump
+- rstprod: false, needs to be false if uploading anything off of Hera/WCOSS
+- cleanup: true, will delete working directories when finished

+After making your changes, submit the script: sbatch submit_run_gsi.sh

 ### To convert these GSI netCDF diag files to JEDI UFO GeoVaLs files and IODA observation files